kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 If the `id` is obtained, your objective is to display the `EmployeeViewController` for the matching Employee.

-The code above may appear a bit confusing, but think about that app's design.
+The code above may appear a bit confusing, but think about the app's design.
 There are two view controllers, one is the list of employees and the other shows employee details.
 The above code pops the application's navigation stack back to the list and then pushes to the specific employee's details view.

 If for some reason the view cannot be presented, the method returns `false`.